Q: My institution does not subscribe to Versatile PhD. Can I still join?

 A: We are working on this!
 We realize many people who want the content are prevented from accessing it because they are not at a subscribing institution, or not at an institution at all.
-We hope to offer an individual subscription sometime in calendar 2017.
+We hope to offer an individual subscription sometime during 2019.
 Feedback and ideas welcome.

 Q: I am not a PhD yet.
 Can I still join?

 A: Absolutely.
 Anyone with an interest in non-academic careers for PhDs may register to become a Basic Member.